Blog Layout

 PEOs are simple to roll out, and they’re scalable.
 While they may provide some benefits, small business owners should also be aware of when a PEO might not be the best solution.

-Cons of a PEO
+Cons of PEO

 • Investment: Often with PEOs, up-front costs and fees aren’t always transparent.
-A business owner may sign a contract with a PEO only to be surprised by fees later on.
+A business owner may sign a contract with a PEO, only to be surprised by fees later on.
 Plus, for some business tasks, like administering group health insurance, it’s actually much more expensive to use a PEO compared to working with a specialist like a health insurance broker.
 Business owners should weigh costs compared to what they need to choose the best solution.

 • Lack of customization: Because PEOs work with different businesses, small business owners may find that customization options are lacking.
-It may be more beneficial to work with a vendor that can offer personalization based on the unique needs of a business, rather than a PEO that offer generalized services for all clients.
+It may be more beneficial to work with a vendor that can offer personalization based on the unique needs of a business, rather than a PEO that offers generalized services for all clients.

 • Communication issues: Another potential PEO downside is that it may be difficult to get quick answers to questions and clarity for any issues a business may have.
 Since PEOs are working with multiple clients, a small business owner may find service and response times are slower than what they need.